CyberFvde/CyberFvde/README.md

 As a passionate Application Security Engineer with over 5+ years of experience, I strive to keep my skills sharp and my knowledge up-to-date in order to provide the best protection for my organization's systems and data.

-🔭 I’m currently working on exploit developement & secure software developement.
+🔭 I’m currently working on application security & secure software developement.

 📝 I regularly write articles on Medium @ https://medium.com/@fadeintotech